Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Hugging Face Model Review

 \subsection{Method}

 \citet{Chandrasekharan_2018} clustered 100 subreddits into six Meso groups plus four Micro groups based on similarity of the removed posts.
-We pick three subreddits -- \textit{r/Atheism, r/Movies, r/AskHistorian}, from three of the Meso subreddit clusters and use their rules as representatives for the study.
+Since Micro groups are subreddits, whose rules are more specific to the particular subreddit, we focus on the Meso groups, whose rules are shared across multiple subreddits within the group.
+We pick three subreddits -- \textit{r/Atheism, r/Movies, r/AskHistorian}, from three of the major Meso subreddit clusters and use their rules as representatives for the study.
 We verify the coverage of the three subreddits' rules by cross-referencing them with the list of $25$ rule types from \citet{Fiesler_2018}, ensuring that all text-based rule types are covered by at least one of the rules from the three subreddits.
 See appendix \autoref{tab:rule_types} for our list of rules and its cross-referencing with the list of rule types.

-\paragraph{Annotation Procedure} For each rule, we crawl its rule description from Reddit.
-Based on the rule descriptions, we find keywords for model searching on HF.
-For example, for the rule \texttt{Personal Attacks or Flaming --- ``Keep things civil.
-Avoid fighting words and personal attacks. (applies to all forms of user content, including the user's name.)''}, we use keywords \texttt{doxxing, cyberbullying}.
-We then search on HF by matching keywords with model names or model cards to find the model that is most relevant to each moderation rule.
-We traverse the top 20 search results to find the most matching model.
-If nothing relevant is found, we declare there is no matching model for this moderation rule.
-We also skip any model that does not contain a model card (i.e., no model description).
-See Table \ref{tab:annotation_atheism}, \ref{tab:annotation_movies}, and \ref{tab:annotation_ask} in appendix for the keywords we used and the matching models for each rule.

-With the matching model, we then annotate each moderation rule with the following annotation questions:
+\paragraph{Procedure} For each rule, we first crawl its rule description from Reddit and answer the following two questions based on the description.

-~~$\blacktriangleright$~\Qrule: Can detection of violations on this rule be done by rule-based approaches, e.g. by regular expressions?
+~~$\blacktriangleright$~\Qrule: Can detection of violations on this rule be done by rule-based approaches, e.g. by regular expressions (yes or no)?
 We first mark out the rules that can easily be handled by rule-based approaches, such as detecting reposts.
-The possible answer to this question is \textit{yes} or \textit{no}.
-The rest questions will be skipped if the answer is no.
+If the answer is yes, we do not consider this rule any further; all other rules are fully analyzed using following steps.

-~~$\blacktriangleright$~\Qhate: Is this rule covered by toxicity detection?
+~~$\blacktriangleright$~\Qhate: Is this rule covered by toxicity detection (yes or no)?
 To understand what portion of the policies are related to toxicity detection, we mark the rules that can be handled by toxicity detectors, such as detecting harassment.

-Possible answers are \textit{yes} or \textit{no}.
+Then, we search on HF for a \textit{matching model} to each rule.
+Based on the rule descriptions and our knowledge of previous NLP task names, we identify keywords for model searching.
+For example, for the rule \texttt{Personal Attacks or Flaming}: \textit{``Keep things civil.
+Avoid fighting words and personal attacks. (applies to all forms of user content, including the user's name.)''}, we use keywords \texttt{doxxing} and \texttt{cyberbullying}.